GENERAL INFORMATION:

 3. OBSTRUCTIONS

-• If a players ball has interference from exposed tree roots that are on the fairway or rough, the tree roots are treated as an abnormal course condition.
-The player may take relief under rule 16.1(b) without penalty.).
-Interference does not exist if the roots only interfere with the players stance.
+If a players ball has interference from exposed tree roots that are on the fairway or rough, the tree roots are treated as an abnormal course condition.
+The player may take relief under rule 16.1(b).

 If a ball strikes the power line or the pylon, within the course, supporting the power line; the ball MUST immediately be replayed without penalty.
 If the ball is not immediately recoverable another ball may be substituted.

-Placingwithin one club length on all closely mown areas is in play.
+Placing within one card length on all closely mown areas is in play.
 Players must mark their ball before lifting and placing.

 A player may obtain distance information by using a device that measures distance only.